veo-labs/openveo-player/docs/developers/basics.md

 # Players

-Each player (HTML and Vimeo) as its own implementation and associated template.
+Each player (HTML, Youtube, Vimeo) as its own implementation and associated template.